 So long as all Bonds are held under a book-entry system by a securities Depository (such as DTC), call notice is to be sent by the Trustee only to the Depository or its nominee.
-Selection of book-entry interests in the Bonds called, and giving notice of the call to the owners of those interests called, is the sole responsibility of the Depository and of its Participants and Indirect Participants.
+Selection of book-entry interests in the Bonds called, and giving notice of the call to the owners of those interests called, is the sole responsibility of the Depository and of its Direct Participants and Indirect Participants.
 Any failure of the Depository to advise any Participant, or of any Participant or any Indirect Participant to notify the book-entry interest owners, of any such notice and its content or effect will not affect the validity of any proceedings for the redemption of any Bonds or portions of Bonds.
-See APPENDIX D - "BOOK-ENTRY SYSTEM."
+See APPENDIX E - "BOOK-ENTRY SYSTEM."

 Purchase in Lieu of Redemption.
-In lieu of optional redemption of the Bonds pursuant to the Trust Agreement, the University may purchase Term Bonds maturing on December 1, 2034 at any time and from time to time on or after December 1, 2019 and Bonds maturing on or after December 1, 2025 (other than the Term Bonds maturing on December 1, 2034) at any time and from time to time on or after December 1, 2024, in each case at a purchase price equal to 100% of the principal amount purchased plus interest accrued to the purchase date.
+In lieu of optional redemption of the Bonds pursuant to the Trust Agreement, the University may purchase Bonds maturing on December 1, 2032, 2034, 2035 and 2036 at any time and from time to time on or after December 1, 2025, and/or Bonds maturing on December 1, 2027, 2030, 2031, 2033 and 2040 at any time and from time to time on and after December 1, 2026 in each case at a purchase price equal to 100% of the principal amount purchased plus interest accrued to the purchase date.
 The purchase of the Bonds is mandatory and enforceable against the Holders of the Bonds to be purchased and such Holders have no right to retain their Bonds.
-In the case of the purchase of less than all of the Bonds, the particular Bonds to be purchased shall be selected as described under "Partial Redemption" above.
-No such purchase shall be made unless the University shall have delivered to the Trustee and the Commission concurrently with such purchase an opinion of Bond Counsel to the effect such purchase will not adversely affect the exclusion from gross income of interest on the Bonds for federal income tax purposes.
-Notice of a purchase in lieu of redemption, including notice of any conditions that such purchase may be subject to, shall otherwise be given to the Trustee and the Holders at the times and in the manner set forth above under "Notice of Redemption."
+In the case of the purchase of less than all of the Bonds, the particular Bonds to be purchased will be selected as described under "Partial Redemption" above.
+No such purchase will be made unless the University will have delivered to the Trustee and the Commission concurrently with such purchase an opinion of Bond Counsel to the effect such purchase will not adversely affect the exclusion from gross income of interest on the Bonds for federal income tax purposes.
+Notice of a purchase in lieu of redemption, including notice of any conditions that such purchase may be subject to, will otherwise be given to the Trustee and the Holders at the times and in the manner set forth above under "Notice of Redemption."

 Book-Entry System.
 The Bonds are originally issued in book entry form to The Depository Trust Company to be held in a book entry system.
-See APPENDIX D - "BOOK-ENTRY SYSTEM."
+See APPENDIX E - "BOOK-ENTRY SYSTEM."